samaita/blog/content/posts/what-i-found-by-auditing-my-address-benchmark.md

 ```

 It takes less than ten seconds to run all 106 addresses again.
 I can make a small change, run the same dataset, and check both what improved and what became worse.

-I do not need to rely on a few addresses that happen to work when I test them manually.

-The unused-evidence penalty now gives me another question to test.

-Not every unused location name necessarily means a candidate is worse.
-An address can contain conflicting information, aliases, or a postal code that points somewhere different from the written hierarchy.

-I need to see how the penalty behaves in those cases before making it stronger.

 ---